 Branded as the World’s Largest Surf Shop, the Ron Jon Surf Shop is your one-stop for all your Florida beach essentials.
-Whether it’s surfing, skating, or swimming, this 52,000 square feet emporium covers all the bases.
+Whether it’s surfing, skating, or swimming, this 52,000-square-foot emporium covers all the bases.

 Ron Jon’s Cocoa Beach flagship store is fully stocked with surfboards, bodyboards, and its one-of-a-kind logo wear.
 Even if you’re not interested in shopping for beach gear, the world-famous surf shop is worth a visit.
 It’s the perfect place to grab a souvenir or two for the folks back home.

-Just a few blocks north, you can also book yourself in for surfing lessons at the Ron Jon Surf School.
+Just a few blocks north, you can also book yourself surfing lessons at the Ron Jon Surf School.
 Both private and group lessons are available with their experienced surfing instructors.

 Historic Cocoa Village